madox2/vim-ai/README.md

 :AI          complete text
 :AIEdit      edit text
-:AIChat      continue or open new chat
-:AIStopChat  stop the generation of the AI response for the AIChat :AIImage     generate image
+:AIChat      toggle chat window (tab-local) :AIStopChat  stop the generation of the AI response for the AIChat :AIImage     generate image